MicrosoftDocs/defender-docs/defender-for-iot/microsoft-defender-iot.md

 # What is Microsoft Defender for IoT?

 Microsoft Defender for IoT is a unified security solution built specifically to identify IoT and OT devices, vulnerabilities, and threats.
-In this article, you learn how Defender for IoT secures your entire Internet of Things (IoT) and operational technology (OT) environments, the Defender for IoT main scenarios and personas, architecture, and more.
+In this article, you learn how Defender for IoT secures your entire Internet of Things (IoT) and operational technology (OT) environments, main scenarios and personas, architecture, and more.

 Microsoft Defender for IoT is a unified security solution built specifically to identify IoT and OT devices, vulnerabilities, and threats.
 Use Defender for IoT to secure your entire IoT/OT environment, including existing devices that might not have built-in security agents.